WebDevBernard/ICBC_E-Stamp_Tool/README.md

 This script offers a one-click solution to apply a digital validation stamp to most ICBC policy documents.
 For your convenience, it will automatically find the pdf that looks like a policy document and apply the ICBC digital validation stamp.

-In addition to stamping, the script includes a fillable Excel sheet that can copy and rename an unmodified policy document to a shared drive or other backup location.
-It will preserve the metadata such as the modified date and can sort into seperate folders based on the name code in "Producer 2".

-There are two scripts included: `icbc_e-stamp_and_copy_tool` and the `bulk_copy_icbc_tool`.
-The `bulk_copy_icbc_tool` is a tool that can do the copy step without limiting how many pdfs to scan.
-This allows you to create a central store with all your policy documents renamed for easy identification.

 <table align="center">
   <tr>
     <td><img src="https://github.com/WebDevBernard/ICBC_E-Stamp_Tool/blob/main/images/redacted_before.png" alt="Unstamped Policy Document" /></td>